-I spent the majority of my nights at Pacifico, stealing bottles of Flor de Caña and asking the DJ to play more rock n' roll.
+I spent most of my nights at Pacifico, stealing bottles of Flor de Cana and asking the DJ to play more rock n' roll.

-Pacifico is a great spot with a lot happening.
+Pacifico is an excellent spot with a lot happening.
 They may charge you a 2$ cover, but most nights when it's popping off, it's totally worth it.

 But the best of the best is a bar and grill called, Witch's Rock.
-Robert August, one of the legendary surfers from Endless Summer II, bought this plot of land way back in the 70s and has turned this place into the best stretch of Tamarindo.
+Robert August, one of the legendary surfers from Endless Summer II, repurchased this plot of the land way in the 70s and has turned this place into the best stretch of Tamarindo.

-As apposed to Diria which has totally Americanized the beach, Robert August built a more Tico friendly spot for surfers to hang out.
-Witch's Rock is actually a brewery— they have an amazing Witch's Rock Pale Ale, and a tasty Gato Malo dark ale.
+As opposed to Diria, which has totally Americanized the beach, Robert August built a more Tico warm spot for surfers to hang out.
+Witch's Rock is actually a brewery— they have an amazing Witch's Rock Pale Ale and a tasty Gato Malo dark ale.

-There's a band called Glass Eye that plays Witch's Rock every Friday night from 5-8ish and they're awesome.
+There's a band called Glass Eye that plays at Witch's Rock every Friday night from 5-8ish, and they're fantastic.
 If you only have one night in Tamarindo, I suggest you check out this spot, for it's really the best that Tamarindo has to offer.

-Tamarindo is your most surf friendly, tourist packed town in all of Costa Rica.
-Notoriously known as Tama Gringo, you'll find more tourists than locals, making prices on food, drink, and stay more expensive than ever.
+Tamarindo is your most surf-friendly, a tourist-packed town in all of Costa Rica.
+Notoriously known as Tama Gringo, you'll find more tourists than locals, making food prices, drink, and stay more expensive than ever.

 Though Tamarindo gets a bad reputation for housing so many tourists, it truly is one of the more entertaining beach towns I've visited.